cujojs/curl/README.md

 What's New?

 * 0.5.2
+	* better CDN support!
 	* faster domReady detection in non-IE browsers
 	* link! plugin for ultra-simple css loading (no waiting, no embedding)
 	* new apiContext config param to keep curl API off global object
+	* protocol-relative urls fixed
+	* curl() allows a single dependency to be specified without an array
 * 0.5.1:
 	* fixes to domReady! in the compiled dist/ versions and
 	* fixes for commonjs compatibility caused by google-closure in dist/